lahirudatascience/vehicle_data_clustering_data_mining/README.md

 ### Techniques used:
 - **Principal Component Analysis (PCA)** for reducing 18 shape-related features
 - **K-Means Clustering** for partitioning vehicle types
+- **Hierarchical Clustering** for visual grouping and dendrogram analysis
 - **Silhouette Analysis** to determine the optimal number of clusters and dimensionality

 ---